 To be truly traditional, you would serve this cod recipe with boiled or roasted potatoes and peas, but you could go anywhere with this.
 If you use a large cod for this recipe, you can serve 4 to 6, a haddock will probably serve only two.

 - Kosher salt

 - Garnish: Lemons to serve

-- Stuff the cavity of the fish with your favorite stuffing.
-I like oyster stuffing for this recipe.
-Put the excess stuffing (there is usually lots left over) in a casserole dish to cook alongside the fish.
+Stuff the cavity of the fish with your favorite stuffing.
+Put the excess stuffing in a casserole dish to cook alongside the fish.

-- Close the cavity of the cod with the skewers by threading them in and out of the belly.
-You could sew it shut, too, but this is a lot of work.
+Close the cavity of the cod with the skewers by threading them in and out of the belly.

-- Bake in the oven for 10 minutes per inch of thickness of the cod, usually between 40-50 minutes.
-Once the bacon is crisp, remove it and serve it with the potatoes.
-At any rate, remove the bacon at least 10 minutes before the end of cooking to crisp up the fish skin.
+Bake in the oven for 10 minutes per inch of thickness of the cod, usually between 40 to 50 minutes.
+Once the bacon is crisp, remove it, and serve it with the potatoes.
+Remove the bacon at least 10 minutes before the end of cooking to crisp up the fish skin.